 They need a safe place to stay, cash to buy basic items such as food and clothing, and access to counselling and legal aid.

 The majority of refugees fleeing Ukraine are women and children.
 Many have special needs and require additional support.
-Together with UNICEF, UNHCR has established Blue Dot protection hubs across the region to support the most vulnerable, such as unaccompanied children, young mothers and older people.
+Together with partners, UNHCR has established Blue Dot protection hubs across the region to support the most vulnerable, such as unaccompanied children, young mothers and older people.

 Accommodation